 Letters of Interest issued to Express Entry candidates who:

-- Have submitted an expression of interest to the Express Entry pool on or after September 20, 2018.
+- submitted a profile to the Express Entry pool on or after August 8, 2018.

 Minimum Eligibility Requirements